Flights from London Gatwick to New York

 Cheapest weekday: Wednesday

-Cheap flights on this route are operated on Wednesday.
+The cheapest days to fly on this route are Wednesday.

 non stop flight